Guidelines for Human Embryonic and Induced Pluripotent Stem Cells

 Guidelines for acquisition of Human iPS and ES cell lines can be found at:

-If you are using, making or planning to acquire either hESCs or iPSCs please submit the following information
+If you are using, making, or planning to acquire either hESCs or iPSCs please submit the following information by email to Kathryn Partin, AIRIO:

-- A completed and signed copy of the checklist/request form for the cell line(s) you will be using:
+- A completed and signed copy of the registration form or checklist for the cell line(s) you will be using:

 - Acquisition of iPSCs must be reviewed and approved by an IRB if the line has not been anonymized.
 A copy of the approval must be attached to the checklist.